kirchhausenlab/Cryosamba/installation_instructions.md

 ## Installation

 1. Open a terminal window and run `conda create --name your-env-name python=3.11 -y` to create the environment (replace `your-env-name` with a desired name).
 2. Activate the environment with `conda activate your-env-name`.
+In the future, you will have to activate the environment anytime you want to use CryoSamba.
 3. Install PyTorch (for CUDA 11.8):
    ```bash
    pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118